The Dordogne region of Southwestern France

 You will often see this area referred to as the Perigord.
 The Green Perigord – Vert – refers to the verdant area with many rivers and streams; The White Perigord – Blanc – with limestone plateaux and wide valleys; The Purple Perigord – Pourpre – where most of the wine is; and The Black Perigord – Noir – covered by many woods of pine and oak.

 Another highlight of this area is the food.
 It is best known for their Foie Gras – this in the liver of a goose that has been fattened…….there is even a wine that is specifically made to drink with foie gras called Monbazillac .
 I have never seen it in the USA.
 It is sweet, but very subtle, not sugary.
-The fields of sunflowers are all over – they use them a lot – seeds, oil, margarine.
+There are also many fields of sunflowers – they use them a lot – seeds, oil, margarine.

 Walnuts are also a specialty and salads come with walnuts and walnut oil drizzled on them.
+There is a Nut Museum where you can visit and buy walnut products, including a walnut liqueur.
 Truffles are not really in season when we are there, but are available in restaurants.
 Lastly, prunes are very prevalent in this area.
-Of course there is prune liquor which is delicious !
+Of course there is prune liqueur which is delicious !

-Picture yourself living in a French country cottage … exploring the medieval village of Monpazier … enjoying local cuisine and world-famous wines … hiking to the castle of Beynac, one of the last places Richard the Lionhearted fought for … or simply floating down the Dordogne River in a Gabare……
+Picture yourself living in a French medieval stone house in the village of Monpazier … enjoying local cuisine and world-famous wines … hiking to the castle of Beynac, one of the last places Richard the Lionhearted fought for … or simply floating down the Dordogne River in a Gabare……